CLG Ghaoth Dobhair: History

 The club also went more than two decades without a player starting a senior inter-county championship game, until Martin Coll played for Donegal against Cavan in the 1998 Ulster SFC semi-final.

 Joseph Sweeney, who later co-founded the construction and engineering recruitment company Falcon Green, was a member of the panel that won the 2002 title.

 Gaoth Dobhair are known for their physical handpassing and "never say die attitude" style of play.

-The club is also famous for its Thursday night discos during the summer which has been running since the 1970s.
-This is a massive income provider for the club and people travel from as far as Downings and Killybegs to attend due to its good reputation and unique setting.
+The club has also been known for its Thursday night summer discos, which have reportedly been held since the 1970s.
+The events have served as a significant source of revenue for the club and have attracted attendees from surrounding areas, including Downings and Killybegs.

 After a decline following the club's 2006 senior championship win, underage development began to improve during the mid-2010s, with successes in the under-14, under-15, under-16 and under-21 levels after a considerable drought.
 This success was attributed largely to coaching plans and an underage structure put in place by a number of members in the early 2000s.
 These underage teams have provided five senior players, eight under-21 and eleven minor players for their respective county teams in the past three years.

 In the summer of 2012, Gaoth Dobhair won the Donegal and All-Ireland Comórtas Peile na Gaeltachta on their own pitch.

 In the summer of 2012, after years of planning and development, a new pitch was built beside the clubhouse.
 In 2016 plans were laid down to replace the old pitch with a brand new one featuring a small stand opposite the clubhouse.

-A delegation of coaches from the club visited La Masia (after FC Barcelona's youth farmhouse overtook the Ajax Youth Academy) to see if they could apply its techniques to their young players.
+A delegation of coaches from the club visited La Masia (after FC Barcelona's youth academy had overtaken the Ajax Youth Academy) to see if they could apply its techniques to their young players.

 Mervyn O'Donnell took over as manager in 2017.
 The following year Gaoth Dobhair their first Donegal Senior Football League since 2006.
 They then won their first senior championship, also for twelve years.
 They followed this with an historic first ever Ulster Senior Club Football Championship.

 Despite dominating the local football scene, only two Gaoth Dobhair players have ever played in any of their county's All-Ireland Senior Football Championship-winning finals: these were Eamon and Neil McGee, both of whom started and finished the 2012 All-Ireland Senior Football Championship final when Donegal defeated Mayo.
 Eamon McGee received a yellow card during that game but was allowed to remain on the field of play.
 Peter McGee was also a squad member that day but had no part to play in the final.